CarelessInternet/NodeBot/README.md

 FFmpeg is required for the music commands to work correctly.
 Install it on linux by running `sudo apt install ffmpeg`.
 If you are not on linux, please find a tutorial to download FFmpeg

 #### Creating `.env` File
-To do anything with the bot, create a file named `.env` and add all necessary environment variables in the list labelled "Environment Variables."<br>
+To do anything with the bot, create a file named `.env` and add all necessary environment variables in the list labelled "Environment Variables."
-The Presence Intent needs to be enabled for your bot, don't forget to do that in your discord bot's settings!

 #### Installing Dependencies
 Run the command `npm i` to install all dependencies.
 This is only needed once